ptavarez/intro-to-react/README.md

 })
 ```

 Checkout out your page on your browser and click them buttons.
 Ok...
 Nothing's happening.
-Well that's because we haven't added anything to our updateCounter or resetCounter functions yet!
+Well that's because we haven't added any code to our **updateCounter** or **resetCounter** functions yet!
 We'll add some code to those functions later.

-*(Psss...
-What happens if you throw in some console.logs)*
+(*Psss...
+What happens if you throw in some console.logs in these functions* :eyes:)

 ### React State